joeartsea/node-red-contrib-aws/README.md

 Feature requests are welcome, submit an issue at https://github.com/daniel-t/node-red-contrib-aws

+Usage
+---
+Almost all nodes are direct wrappers for the AWS Javascript API, so for information about available parameters consult the API docs https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS.html

+Parameters need to be specified as per the AWS API (typically LeadingUpperCase).

 WARNING
 ----
 Only cursory testing of nodes has occured at this stage, please test and report issues.